Sciss/LucreSTM/README.md

 An STM implementations uses the trait `Sys` which defines the actual transaction `Tx` and reference `Var` types, as well as identifiers `ID` which are used for persistence, and an access type `Acc` which is used by the confluent implementation.
 Actual implementations are in package `de.sciss.lucre.stm.impl`, they include a ephemeral but persisted database STM `BerkeleyDB`, an ephemeral in-memory implementation `InMemory`, and a confluent implementation `Confluent` which is not optimised or persisted to disk, but merely included as a proof of concept.
 (A fully fledged confluent STM is in project TemporalObjects).

-The `Sys` provides an `atomic` method to spawn a new transaction.
+To spawn a transaction, you need a `Cursor`.
+All of the systems included here mixin the `Cursor` trait, which provides the `step` method to open a transaction.
 Unlike Scala-STM, references can only be created within a transaction, thus their constructors are methods in `S#Tx` (which is a sub type of trait `Txn`).
 The underlying Scala-STM transaction can be read via `tx.peer`.
 LucreSTM currently does not implement any protocol system such as SBinary.
 It thus asks for readers and writers (both which combine into serializers) when constructing or reading in a reference.

 The __life cycle__ of a reference, in following just called Var, is as follows: It comes into existance through `tx.newVar` (or one of the specialised methods such as `tx.newIntVar`).
 Apart from the initial value, this call requires to pass in an `S#ID` __parent_ identifier and a `TxnSerializer` for the type of Var.
 The parent ID is the ID of the mutable objects in which the Var will reside.
 You can think of the ID as an opaque object, behind the scenes this is used by the confluent system to retrieve the access path of the parent.
 When you instantiate a new mutable object with transactional semantics, you can get a new ID by calling `tx.newID()`.